roth-hex-lab/roth-hex-lab.github.io/content/projects/KARVIMIO/index.md

 {{< spoiler text="Deutscher Kongress für Orthopädie und Unfallchirurgie (DKOU 2024) 25.10.2024" >}}
-Julia Hoegl from LMU presented the benefit of AR manuals as with the KARVIMIO project to an orthopaedics and trauma surgery expert audience.
+Julia Hoegl from LMU presented a user study on the benefit of AR manuals over paper manuals as with the KARVIMIO project to an orthopaedics and trauma surgery expert audience.

-{{< figure src="KARVIMIO/ElenaKARVIMIOCARS.jpg" caption="" >}}

 {{< /spoiler >}}